Linda Stewart

-Linda Stewart (born November 23, 1948) is a Democratic member of the Florida Senate, representing the 13th district, which includes northeast and central Orange County, since 2016.
-She previously served one term in the Florida House of Representatives, representing central Orange County from 2012 to 2014.
+Linda T. Stewart (born November 23, 1948) is a Democratic politician who served as a member of the Florida Senate from 2016 through 2024, representing Orange County.
+She previously served two terms in the Florida House of Representatives, representing central Orange County from 2012 to 2016.
+Since november 9, 2024, she has served as a member of the Florida Commission on Ethics.

 History

 Stewart was born in Johnstown, Pennsylvania, and moved to Florida in 1950.
 She attended Valencia Community College and later pursued European independent studies abroad.
 In 1998, Stewart unsuccessfully ran for the Orange County Commission against incumbent Commissioner Clarence Hoenstine and Mary Wilson, Juan R. Bruno, and Anthony Rizzuto, receiving 21% of the vote.
 Stewart ran against Hoenstine again in 2002, and defeated him in a one-on-one contest with 51% of the vote.
 She was elected to a second and final term on the Commission against Jennifer Thompson, JP Quinones, and Martin Collins in 2006, again receiving 51% of the vote.
 Following Rich Crotty's inability to run for another term as Mayor of Orange County, Stewart ran to succeed him in 2010.
 In a crowded four candidate race that included Matthew Falconer and fellow Commissioners Teresa Jacobs and Bill Segal, Stewart placed third with 19% of the vote, losing to Jacobs and Segal and failing to qualify for the runoff election, which Jacobs would later win in a landslide.